pac-dev/notes/content/waveguides.md

 ## Note Transitions

 Notice that the model above has staccato notes.
 Why?
 Because I was too lazy to implement proper note transitions.
 If we attempt to change the length of the delay line while a note is playing, the output does not remotely resemble a legato sound (at best, we can change it slowly and obtain a slide whistle sound).
-In the legato transition of a real flute, where a tone hole is opened or closed, the bore effectively has a Y-junction during the transition.
+In the legato transition of a real flute, a tone hole is opened or closed, and the bore effectively has a Y-junction during the transition.
 This can be better modeled by cross-fading between two fixed-length delay lines in the loop.
 In fact, two delay lines will suffice for any sequence of notes: one of them can always sound while the other secretly changes length.

 figure: sporthDiagram
 diagram: WG_Transitions.svg